Xecurity/EasyChip/README.md

 ## Our application is based on

-* Google Cloud Message: for time- and power-efficiency.
+* [Google Cloud Message](http://developer.android.com/guide/google/gcm/index.html) for time- and power-efficiency.

-* Google App Engine: for stable and secure service environment.
+* [Google App Engine](https://developers.google.com/appengine/) for stable and secure service environment, and the [Channel API](https://developers.google.com/appengine/docs/python/channel/overview) for building the demo site.

+* [ViewPagerIndicator](http://viewpagerindicator.com/) for a better UI of our app.